Psychiatric Medications (Plan G)

 • Patient has enrolled in MSP, or understands they must enrol in MSP as soon as possible (at www.gov.bc.ca/ahdc)

-• Patient has been advised exceptional Plan G coverage is for 6 months only, and that they must enrol in MSP to be eligible for regular Plan G coverage
+• Patient has been advised exceptional Plan G coverage is for 6 months only, and to get regular coverage in place during that time

 Plan G bridge coverage